-The shape context matching $\cot E_c$ and area matching $\cot E_a$ both play important roles in energy minimization, as we now demonstrate by giving some intermediate states during optimisation from the caterpillar-to-butterfly example.
-Figure 20 shows various intermediate states, while the corresponding energies are given in Table III.
-Comparing Figure 20(a) with Figure 20(b), in the latter, the area cost is much lower, so much of the redundant region disappears, but on the other hand, the overall shape is not much like the target shape.
-On the other hand, in Figure 20(c), the shape cost is lower, resulting in a shape which more closely follows that of the desired result.
-Using both terms helps to ensure that the final design has only small redundant regions, but when they are unavoidable, the resulting shapes look similar to those that the designer wishes to achieve, making the redundancy less noticeable.
+Figure 14 shows various intermediate states, while the corresponding energies are given in Table 2.
+Comparing Figures 14(a) and 14(b), in the latter, the area cost is much lower, so much of the redundant region disappears, but on the other hand, the overall shape is not much like the target shape.
+On the other hand, in Figure 14(c), the shape cost is lower, resulting in a shape which more closely follows that of the desired result.
+Using both terms helps to ensure that the final design has only small redundant regions, but when they are unavoidable, the resulting shapes look similar to those intended by the designer, making the redundancy less noticeable.